 It’s officially spring.
 That means that New Year’s resolution diet chatter has finally faded away.
+But that doesn’t mean diet culture has.

-But now, the springtime ads have rolled in.
+Now, the springtime ads have rolled in.

 They continue to prey on body insecurities and claim that it’s absolutely necessary to get our “beach body for summer”.